What’s the special meaning behind each pumpkin color?

 Teal Pumpkins

-Popularized through the ‘Teal Pumpkin Project‘, this color is used to make trick-or-treating safer and more inclusive for children with food allergies.
+Popularized through the “Teal Pumpkin Project,” this color is used to make trick-or-treating safer and more inclusive for children with food allergies.
 A teal pumpkin on a doorstep signals that the homeowner offers non-food trinkets and treats that are safe for all trick-or-treaters.
-Children with food allergies may carry around a teal pumpkin pale to let grown-ups know of their condition.
+Children with food allergies may carry around a teal pumpkin pail to let grown-ups know of their condition.

 Pink Pumpkins

 Just as a pink ribbon symbolizes breast cancer awareness, so does a pink pumpkin.
-Halloween falls within Breast Cancer Awareness Month, and many who have pink pumpkins may know a breast cancer survivor, or are one themselves.
-The non-profit ‘Pink Pumpkin Patch Foundation‘ has helped facilitate donations to organizations involved in breast cancer research based on the sales of seed and fruit of naturally pink pumpkins.
+Halloween falls within Breast Cancer Awareness Month, and many who have pink pumpkins may know a breast cancer survivor or are one themselves.
+The non-profit “Pink Pumpkin Patch Foundation” has helped facilitate donations to organizations involved in breast cancer research based on the sales of seed and fruit from naturally pink pumpkins.

 Blue Pumpkins

-A house with blue pumpkins outside may represent that a child in the household is on the autism spectrum.
-It could mean that the child is fearful of the doorbell ringing or not participating during Halloween.
-A trick-or-treater with a blue pale could signify that the child is autistic and may need patience and support.
+A house with blue pumpkins outside may signify that a child in the household is on the autism spectrum.
+It could mean that the child is fearful of the doorbell ringing or is not participating during Halloween.
+A trick-or-treater with a blue pail could signify that the child has autism and may need patience and support.

 Purple Pumpkins

-If looking to buy a specific pale color, retailers such as Walmart and Amazon offer different colors suited for your child’s needs.
+If you’re looking to buy a pail of a specific color, retailers such as Walmart and Amazon have options in a range of colors.
 Although some of these colors naturally occur in certain pumpkins, you can always paint your pumpkins the color needed this spooky season.